-There was a need to provide release periods to teachers in the High School special program when it was established.
+There was a need to provide release periods to teachers in the High School special programs when they were established.
 Now that programs are implemented and underway it is no longer necessary to provide as many teachers with release periods.
 As a result, 6.0 of 12.0 positions will be eliminated at \$292,368.